 - PROPOSED BOULDER LIBRARY DISTRICT - 3.5 mills

 - High Plains Library District (Weld County plus Erie) - 3.249 mills

 - Poudre River Library District - 3 mills

-What happens if the library district passes/fails?
+What happens if ballot measure 6C passes/fails?

-If the measure passes, the city and county would appoint a board of directors, and the district will begin operation in 2023 with voter-approved funding.
+If the ballot measure 6C passes, the city and county would appoint a board of directors, and the district will begin operation in 2023 with voter-approved funding.
 Current users will not notice any disruptions to service.

 If the ballot measure 6C fails, we will keep our libraries in the same unpredictable funding cycle they've been in for decades.
 Community members can collect signatures to place it on the ballot once again in a future election, or they can ask the Boulder City Council and Boulder County Board of Commissioners to establish a library district.
 Until a district is formed and funded by consent of the voters, the library will continue to compete for funding from Boulder’s sales tax-dependent General fund, continue losing out when the next economic downturn hits, and the community will keep losing services over time.